srivig/microtask-image-analysis/README.md

 ## Setup

 Ahoy, Wagneer!
-You are only three -oys away from your very own Wagn deck.
+You are only three -oys away from your very own Wagn deck:

 ### Employ